Alexis-3000/portfolio-page/README.md

 A portfolio page for Studio Pommerenke

 ## Description
 This digital businesscard was build using HTML and CSS.
-The Front page displays a number of animations built only with CSS.
+The front page displays a number of animations built with CSS only.

 ## Author
 Alexis Pommerenke